The 7 Best Minimalist Budgeting Tools for a Simpler Life

 Is there a better option than Mint?

-Since Mint shut down, I’ve found Monarch to be a better option among great budgeting tools.
+Since Mint shut down, I’ve found Monarch to be a strong alternative.
 Its clean interface and auto-tracking make budgeting easy.
 YNAB’s also great for detailed planning.
 Both offer more simplicity and control than Mint ever did.

 What are the 5 most common budgeting methods?